kares/script.js/README.markdown

     // @see the demo.html for a scriptLoaded callback that removes style links
     // from pasties (http://pastie.org) and gists (http://gist.github.com)

-If *remoteScript* is called after the DOM has loaded - the script loading gets executed immediately, if *appendScript* is not present scripts are appended to the end of the <body> tag.
+If `remoteScript()` is called after the DOM has loaded - the script loading gets executed immediately, if `appendScript:` option is not present scripts are appended to the end of the <body> tag.

 NOTE: that script referring to a remote URL run with the same authority as scripts from Your page and have access to Your cookies.
 Thus only load remote